MofaggolHoshen/Exercises/ThinkThrough/DebugNuGet/DebugNuGet.md

 ### Step - Blazor

+In Blazor applicaiton need to do this extra step

 External Source -> Right click specific nuget package (.dll) -> click 'Decompile Source to Symbol File'